mrkkrp/markkarpov.com/about.md

 for easy access, I hope you'll find something that interests you.

 Would you be interested to know my hobbies?
 Probably not, but here you are, on the page about me.
-I'm currently into photography (digital/medium format film), swimming, and meditation.
+I'm currently into photography, swimming, and meditation.
 I travel a bit and read a lot.

 Here are my contacts and social accounts: